nsidc/qgreenland/doc/user-how-to/plugin-how-to.md

 Navigating to the 'All' tab in the plugin window, search for 'QGreenland Custom'.
 Click 'Install plugin' and close.

 ## Searching for data layers
-Now that you have the plugin installed, you can begin downloading and using data in QGreenland.
+Now that you have the plugin installed, you can begin downloading and using data in QGreenland Custom.
 To access the plugin, find the QGreenland logo in the menu bar.
 Clicking on this icon will open the plugin.
 Initially, you should see a list of layer directories.